Welcome

 Tiegu operates as a professional casting export partner with integrated supply network, maintaining strategic partnership with a leading Chinese ductile iron pipe manufacturer.

 Because we supply raw materials (pig iron, scrap steel, key alloys) to over 3000 foundries across China, this allows us to verify real production conditions before matching your ductile iron pipe project.
-We see actual material consumption, melting practices, and quality consistency data.
+We see actual material consumption, melting practices, and quality consistency data — not sales brochures or self-reported claims.

 This means that buyers can avoid common sourcing failures such as suppliers who overpromise on production capacity, underdeliver on coating quality, or cannot meet delivery timelines for water infrastructure projects.